bedroom

 A charcoal gray accent wall behind the bed creates instant depth and sophistication while keeping the overall feel balanced and breathable.
 This approach works beautifully because it frames the bed as a focal point without overwhelming the entire space.
 The dark wall absorbs light, creating a cozy, cocooning backdrop that makes sleep feel more restful, while lighter walls on adjacent sides maintain airiness.

-• Do choose a gray with warm undertones to avoid a cold feeling
+• Choose a gray with warm undertones to avoid a cold, sterile feeling

-• Don't forget to layer lighting at bedside for reading
+• Layer lighting at bedside with warm-toned lamps for reading and ambiance

-• If renting, use removable wallpaper in charcoal tones
+• If renting, removable wallpaper in charcoal tones delivers the same effect without permanent commitment

 Best for: bedrooms with good natural light to balance the dark wall